OpenNebula/docs/source/administration/references/oned_conf.rst

 -  **SESSION\_EXPIRATION\_TIME**: Time in seconds to keep an authenticated token as valid.
 During this time, the driver is not used.
 Use 0 to disable session caching
 -  **ENABLE\_OTHER\_PERMISSIONS**: Whether or not to enable the permissions for 'other'.
 Users in the oneadmin group will still be able to change these permissions.
 Values: YES or NO
 -  **DEFAULT\_UMASK**: Similar to Unix umask, sets the default resources permissions.
 Its format must be 3 octal digits.
-For example a umask of 137 will set the new object's permissions to 640 “um- u– —”
+For example a umask of 137 will set the new object's permissions to 640 ``um- u– —``

 Sample configuration: